The latest batch of early Prime Day deals

 Amazon Prime Day 2019 is just a week away.
 We're already seeing some great deals, not only from Amazon itself, but also from other stores.
-In fact, Walmart, eBay and Target have announced sales of their own during the same July 15-16 period, and Macy's just kicked off its Black Friday in July sale.
-(One immediate highlight there: The 6-quart Instant Pot Duo for $49.99 with promo code DEAL.)
+Walmart, eBay and Target have announced sales of their own during the same July 15-16 period, and Macy's just kicked off its Black Friday in July sale.

+Here's a highlight you can get right now at Macy's: The 6-quart Instant Pot Duo for $49.99 with promo code DEAL.
+That actually beats Black Friday pricing, and it's still available as of today!

+This year, Prime Day lasts a full 48 hours, though as in years past, some Prime Day deals will likely continue in the hours (and even days) after the event officially ends.

 Prime Day starts: Monday, July 15 at midnight PT (3 a.m.
 ET)